appropriateTechSolutions/pdf-generator-service/README.md

 # PDF Generation Microservice

-A Python-based microservice that converts JSON data to PDF documents.
+A Python-based microservices that converts JSON data to PDF documents.

 ## Features